-XCSoar logs many valuable things in a logfile xcsoar.log in the XCSoarData directory.
-The logfile can be appended to the bug ticket in order to help XCSoar developers determine the cause of possible problems.
-For Altair users, the logfile is transferred to the 'FromAltair' directory by AltairSync if a USB drive is plugged in when Altair is first switched on.
-If you like the idea of doing some more, get involved:
+A log file of the startup progress of XCSoar is generated in the file xcsoar.log.
+This can be sent to the XCSoar developers to help determine the cause of any startup related problems.

+For Altair users, the startup file is transferred to the 'FromAltair' directory by AltairSync if a USB drive is plugged in when Altair is first switched on.